ima2132/Code-Quiz/README.md

 This project is also a great way to test one's coding knowledge and/or in preparation of a technical round of a job interview.

 ## User Story
-AS A coding boot camp student

-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores

-SO THAT I can gauge my progress compared to my peers
+As a coding boot camp student, I want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.

 ## Acceptance Criteria
 * GIVEN I am taking a code quiz